Golden Boy of the Blue Ridge: Synopsis

 Hazel is delighted by these new developments, and wastes no time turning them to her advantage.
 She gets rid of Leroy, telling him that she saw his son headed a certain way—a way that it so happens will take him right to J.M.'s fiercely guarded still.
 Clay emerges from hiding in despair: he'll surely lose Maggie now.
-Just as she did with Luther, Hazel promises to help Clay get the girl—for a price.
+Just as she did with Luther, Hazel promises to help Clay reunite with Maggie—for a price.
 Now, whoever wins out, she stands to gain: it's all Grist For The Mill.

 That evening, there is a hootenanny in celebration of Luther's impending nuptials, to be held in the backroom of J.M.'s cabin.
 All are anxiously anticipating what will unfold on that occasion.
 (A Wanted Man reprise).
 Not long after the shindig has gotten underway, Leroy returns to complain about Hazel's directions.
 He has acquired another bloody wound, this time from J.M.'s shotgun, after Hazel sent him towards the moonshine still.
 Leroy hears music from the backroom and looks in on the hoedown.
 There he sees Clay dancing with Maggie and goes into a frenzy, shouting "I'll kill him!"
 But Hazel, with the help of a couple of local boys, is able to subdue Leroy, ply him with moonshine, and convince the vengeful father that That Ain't Him.
 Once more, she sends Leroy on his way, this time to live as a hermit, as she has convinced him that he's clearly lost his wits.